 It can be difficult for the fashionista to find her own sense of individuality, but that is crucial for this archetype, as individuality is the core of the fashionista's identity.
 The best advice a fashionista can follow is to stop allowing other people to dictate how they dress and how they look.
 This allows the fashionista to become her true self.

 The Life Journey of the Fashionista

-The fashionista archetype is a hybrid from the original archetypes.
-Descriptions of the fashionista as a clothes addict is merely the cover of the book that is the modern day fashionista.
-Modern day fashionistas were formed out of two opposing forces - the feminist movement of the 60s and the rise of modeling in present day.
+The fashionista archetype is a hybrid of the original archetypes.
+Descriptions of the fashionista as a clothes addict are merely the cover of the book that is the modern-day fashionista.
+Modern-day fashionistas were formed out of two opposing forces - the feminist movement of the 60s and the rise of modeling in the present day.

 The fashionista is a living contradiction - part feminist, part beauty queen.
 The feminist encourages the fashionista to discover her inner power, while the beauty queen encourages her to run to the mall when emotions arise.
 This is why developing a strong sense of self is essential for the fashionista archetype.